 - Identity fraud check

-- Credit scoring indicates risk of rent arrears.
+- Credit scoring indicates a risk of rent arrears.

 - Employer referencing

 The report will highlight any undisclosed addresses or aliases.
-Our report will even find the address history and bad credit history, which some prospective renters try to hide.
-With our report, you will be able to judge better what the potential renter will be like as a tenant.
+It will even find the address history and bad credit history, which some prospective renters try to hide.
+With our report, you will be able to better judge what the potential renter will be like as a tenant.

 Why are a tenant credit check and tenant reference important?

-The landlord or letting agent need evidence that a renter is going to be a good tenant and can reliably make rent payments to the property on time.
+The landlord or letting agent needs evidence that a renter is going to be a good tenant and can reliably make rent payments to the property on time.

 In addition to affordability checks and getting references from previous landlords, a Credit Report is also checked.